Below is a list of frequently asked questions, asked by you, our retirees.

 Can my spouse use the OPERS Medicare Connector now and once their allowance is phased out?

 Yes.
 Spouses may still use the OPERS Medicare Connector to access health care plans and continue to use Via Benefits™ resources after plan selection is complete.

 How will a retiree or spouse who worked in a public sector position for their full career and is not eligible for premium-free Part A be handled?

 The Board approved OPERS staff to move forward in pursuing legislative change so that OPERS could reimburse retirees at 100% for their Part A premium and at 50% for their spouse's Part A premium.
 Reimbursement also will cover any penalties that may apply.
 The retiree must select a plan through the OPERS Medicare Connector to receive Medicare A premium reimbursement.
-Reimbursement will also cover any late enrollment penalties that may apply.

 How is the Connector compensated?

 The Connector receives commissions from the insurance companies whose product it sells.
 This is the model that's used in the Medicare individual marketplace in which 50 million people are enrolled.
 The Benefit Advisor does not know the commission structure so there is no incentive for the advisor to 'steer' retirees to one plan over another.
-Advisors are paid a salary; not a commission.